ikjordan/picozx81/README.md

 ### To build:
 1. Install the Raspberry Pi Pico toolchain and SDK.
 SDK 2.x must be used

     Instructions to do this for several operating systems can be found by downloading [this pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
-Chapter 2 covers installation on the Raspberry Pi, chapter 9 describes the process for other operating systems
+Chapter 2 covers installation on the Raspberry Pi, chapter 9 describes the process for other operating systems.

+    **Note:** At time of writing SDK2.1 had two issues that impacted picozx81.
+To build using SDK 2.1 use the develop branch, and revert the TinyUSB submodule to that included in SDK 2.0.
+Alternatively use SDK 2.0

 2. The vga display uses the `pico_scanvideo` library, which is part of the `pico-extras` repository.
 Clone this repository, including submodules

     `git clone --recursive https://github.com/raspberrypi/pico-extras.git`